christianbarkowsky/contao-tiny-compress-images/README.md

 ## Getting started

-Install this plugin and obtain your free API key from https://tinypng.com/developers.
+Install this extension and obtain your free API key from [https://tinypng.com/developers](https://tinypng.com/developers).
 The first 500 compressions per month are completely free.
 Put the API key to your Contao settings.